camunda/camunda-bpm-platform/.github/ISSUE_TEMPLATE/feature_request.md

 -->

 ### Dev2QA handover
-- [ ] Is the testing information present on the description?
+- [ ] Does this ticket need a QA test and the testing goals are not clear from the description?
+Add a [Dev2QA handover comment](https://confluence.camunda.com/display/AP/Handover+Dev+-%3E+Testing)

-Please follow the link to the DEV2QA information/comment template [here](https://confluence.camunda.com/display/AP/Handover+Dev+-%3E+Testing)